Guides to shaping great products

 14. Allow users to reject your business intelligence tracking

-E-commerce websites often track the visitors’ behavior and tastes to improve their recommendations.
+SaaS applications often track visitor behavior and tastes to improve recommendations.
 Under GDPR, such activities require a clear and explicit consent.
-You’ll also have to tell users how this data will be stored in your systems and for how long.
+You’ll also have to tell users how this data is stored in your systems and for how long.

-If a user rejects tracking, you’ll have to respect his or her choice.
+If a user rejects tracking, respect their choice!

 15. Erase unsubscribed user data